cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

    state of the virtual machine.
 If you don't check this box, then only the current state of the VM disk is saved.
 Checking this box makes the snapshot take longer.

-..
-   @Question: Assume Quise is not supported on Xen.

 #.
 Click OK.